 When someone thinks of a series that has had a toxic fandom because of fujoshi one series many will agree on, that has had one of the most troubled pasts within its fandom is most definitely the Hetalia fandom.
-From toxic shipping wars to Nazi salutes at anime cons the fandom quickly became one many wanted to avoid like the plague.
-On a side note I would like to say that much of the negativity within this fandom has died down, to a certain extent.
+From toxic shipping wars to Nazi salutes at anime cons, the fandom quickly became one many wanted to avoid like the plague.
+On a side note, I would like to say that much of the negativity within this fandom has died down, to a certain extent.
 There is still some drama every now and again but I will get into the possible reason behind that later in this post.

 First a history lesson, what is Hetalia?
-Starting life as a short panel web comic that was later adapted into a manga and then a very successful anime series and even a movie, it is a series about human personifications of various countries around the world throughout history and the first season focuses heavily on the Axis Powers and then later on down the line Allies of World War 2.
-It is a comedic take on world history, cultural stereo types and could have easily turned into something very racist but due to it’s light and comedic tone quickly became popular throughout the anime community.
+Starting life as a short panel webcomic that was later adapted into a manga and then a very successful anime series and even a movie, it is a series about human personifications of various countries around the world throughout history and the first season focuses heavily on the Axis Powers and then later on down the line Allies of World War 2.
+It is a comedic take on world history, cultural stereotypes and could have easily turned into something very racist but due to its light and comedic tone quickly became popular throughout the anime community.
 Especially within the fujoshi side of anime fandom because many of the countries are personified as handsome men.

-At it’s height of popularity you could not go anywhere within the Hetalia fandom without finding shipping wars and plenty of yaoi.
+At its height of popularity, you could not go anywhere within the Hetalia fandom without finding shipping wars and plenty of yaoi.
 To those within the fandom who were not interested in this kind of content, they quickly began to hate those within the fandom that shared it.
 Having it constantly shoved in their face whenever they wanted to discuss the series tensions quickly boiled over between the fujoshi and everyone else within the fandom.
-If you were not into shipping characters within a fandom or found yourself a fan of an unpopular or ‘worse’ a heterosexual ship you were often attacked by other fans within the fandom, many being the angry obsessive fujoshi’s; something many of us have been accused of being at one point or another and something many older yaoi fans try to distant themselves from.
+If you were not into shipping characters within a fandom or found yourself a fan of an unpopular or ‘worse’ a heterosexual ship you were often attacked by other fans within the fandom, many being the angry obsessive fujoshi’s; something many of us have been accused of being at one point or another and something many older yaoi fans try to distance themselves from.

 I know this sounds harsh but, I am speaking from experience on this one, I was once that fujoshi.
 Though for me it was not the Hetalia fandom, for me it was the Yugioh Fandom and I lost a lot of good friends within that fandom because of my choices in behavior online.
-I was so obsessed with the pairing I loved and I ignored or down right belittled everyone else’s opinions on the subject.
+I was so obsessed with the pairing I loved and I ignored or downright belittled everyone else’s opinions on the subject.
 I slung mud in shipping wars, I made personal attacks on other fans and now that I am older and wiser I am ashamed of my behavior when I was younger.

 A lot of this drama in the fandoms comes from the younger members and a lot of this can be because of a lack of mental maturity on their part and I really do not mean this as an insult.
 Hetalia was and is still a fandom with many young fans and there is nothing wrong with their being younger fans in a fandom.
-This could be their first anime that they love to this extent and they want to tell everyone how much and/or what they like about this show.
+This could be the first anime that they love to this extent and they want to tell everyone how much and/or what they like about this show.
 I will be going more into this in an upcoming post that is a personal story of my own dealing with younger ‘yaoi’ fans that almost got myself in trouble and had me having to step back and look at certain aspects of the yaoi fandom.